 A person cannot convert to become Druze; you must be born into the faith.
 Within the community, religiosity is a choice– one Druze might be religious and another not at all.
 However, only the religious Druze have access to their holy spiritual books.
 Wjee inherited an ancient holy book from his father, but he has never dared to open it because he is not religious.
 In the Druze faith, everyone is considered equal- the religious don’t look down on the non-religious.

 Wjee and Amira welcomed me with open arms into their kitchen, and we cooked together for an afternoon.
-With Paul’s guidance, the couple shared a few of their favorite traditional Druze dishes with me.
+With Paul’s guidance, the couple shared a few of their favorite family dishes with me.
 This mnazaleh is just one of the delicious recipes we cooked together.
 In addition to being a tasty vegan entree, this would make a nice side dish or mezze for a Mediterranean-style meal.

 Before sharing the recipe here, I made some adjustments to the basic dish in order to lighten it up a bit.
 The eggplant is traditionally fried, which soaks up a lot of the oil.
 The result is delicious and can be made fully on the stovetop, but the eggplant soaks up oil like a sponge.
 I opted to roast the eggplant instead, which lightens it considerably but does lengthen the cook time and process.
 Feel free to fry the eggplant if you prefer, it is very tasty that way!

 To book your own food tour in the Galilee with Paul Nirens, check out Galil Eat on their official site, Facebook or Instagram.
 This is not a sponsored post… I just enjoyed my time in Galilee and wanted to share with all of you!

 Food photography by Tori Avey –Israel travel photography by Yifat Yogev